loning/zeckendorf-hilbert/docs/euler-article/gls-union/04-igvp-framework/06-igvp-summary_en.md

 # IGVP Summary: Complete Picture from Entropy to Gravity

-> *"Entropy is fundamental, spacetime geometry is emergent.
-Einstein's equations are not dynamical laws, but thermodynamic equilibrium conditions."*
+> *"Entropy is viewed as fundamental, while spacetime geometry is emergent.
+Einstein's equations, in this perspective, can be understood as thermodynamic equilibrium conditions."*

 ## 🎯 Our Journey

-In this chapter, we completed one of the most brilliant achievements of GLS theory:
+In this chapter, we presented one of the key achievements of GLS theory:

 $$\boxed{\text{Information-Geometric Variational Principle (IGVP)} \quad \Rightarrow \quad \text{Einstein Field Equations + Stability}}$$

-Let's review this wonderful journey.
+Let's review this journey of exploration.

 ## 📜 Complete Derivation Review